benjaminvialle/MarkUs-VM/README.rst

 3. Install Vagrant `gem install vagrant` or `sudo gem install vagrant` if ruby is installed system-wide.

-4. Rename Vagrantfile.development or Vagrantfile.production to Vagrantfile
-   (according to the mode you want to use)
+4. Create a symbolic link called Vagrant file and pointing to Vagrantfile.development or Vagrantfile.production to Vagrantfile (according to the mode you want to use)

 Development
 --------------------------------------------------------------------------------

+5. Create an account on Github

-5. Ensure you have properly forked MarkUs (on Github) repository and clone your MarkUs repository to ../Markus (you can modify the path to your Markus local repository in Vagrantfile (see the `config.vm.share_folder` option in Vagrantfile).
+6. Ensure you have properly forked MarkUs (on Github) repository and clone your MarkUs repository to ../Markus on your computer (you can modify the path to your Markus local repository in Vagrantfile (see the `config.vm.share_folder` option in Vagrantfile).

-6. Start the build of your virtual machine using `vagrant up` command in the directory where the Vagrantfile is.
+7. Start the build of your virtual machine using `vagrant up` command in the directory where the Vagrantfile is.
 The first time you run the `vagrant up` command, it can take a long time (your virtual machine will compile both subversion and ruby)

-7. Once your virtual machine is up, you can access it using `vagrant ssh` command. **Note: development must be done with markus user, not with vagrant user.** You can log in with markus user by doing `sudo su - markus` once logged in with the vagrant user.
+8. Once your virtual machine is up, you can access it using `vagrant ssh` command. **Note: development must be done with markus user, not with vagrant user.** You can log in with markus user by doing `sudo su - markus` once logged in with the vagrant user.

+9. Follow instructions on MarkUs' wiki to configure database access in config/database.yml file.
+You can access Postgresql database using user 'markus' and password 'markus'.

+10. Run `bundle exec rake db:create` to create 'markus_development' database, then `bundle exec rake db:schema:load` to load database schema and finally `bundle exec rake db:seed` to populate database with faked datas. **Note: these commands must be run from your MarkUs git repository, from the VM**

-8. Please note that you will edit MarkUs source code on "your" computer, in the ../Markus directory and you will start the rails server on the virtual machine (using `bundle exec rails server`).
+11. Please note that you will edit MarkUs source code on "your" computer, in the ../Markus directory and you will start the rails server on the virtual machine (using `bundle exec rails server`).
 Please refer to MarkUs documentation for more infos.

-9. You can stop the virtual machine by running `vagrant halt`.
+12. You can stop the virtual machine by running `vagrant halt` from your host machine.

 Production
 --------------------------------------------------------------------------------